Human Rights

 Planning Forms

-Major and concentration planning forms are available on the ISHR undergraduate program website.
-Prior to each semester, students should submit an online course advising form.
-Students may also e-mail uhrp@columbia.edu to set up an advising appointment.
+Prior to each semester, students should submit a major or minor worksheet by emailing uhrp@columbia.edu.
+Students may also email the department to set up an advising appointment.

 Grades